Lebanon - I'm surprised about modern Beirut

 After a 15 year long civil warIs it Beirut Souks?

-At the bay area is a long walkway for kilometers, all nicely done and clean and tidy.
-Its called the Corniche and leads basically all around the Beirut Coast.
+It's called the Corniche and leads basically all around the Beirut Coast.
 The north coast of Beirut is made for fishing and bigger boats or yachts… yes, yachts.. many of them in Beirut.

 A long stretched walking street right at the coast